vivek7266/vivek7266.github.io/aboutme.md

 subtitle: Finding my way in this universe!
 ---

-I am a software engineer by profession.
-In the past I have built tech for 3 startups, 2 mid size and 1 mega companies over 8+ years.
-During the period I graduated with a Master's degree in Computer Science as well.
-Here are the things I did in roughly a reverse chronological order.
+I am a Software Engineer.
+In the past I have built tech for 3 startups, 2 mid size companies and 1 mega tech company over 8+ years.
+I also hold a Master's degree in Computer Science with specialization in Artificial Intelligence.

+Here is my journey in reverse chronological order:
 - Led the development of human-in-the-loop platform for video compliance at Prime Video, Amazon.
 - Built systems for onboarding BigQuery in a hybrid cloud data analytics platform at Twitter.
 - Led the development of full text search integrated with deep learning for LexisNexis legal search.